+'''

 imageFilter->Update();

+'''

-order obtain In to smoother metric. blur а we the image using а itk::DiscreteGaussianImageFilter.
+In order to obtain a smoother metric, we blur the image using a itk::DiscreteGaussianImageFilter.
 This extends the capture radius of the metric and produce a more continuous cost function to optimize.
-The following lines instantiate the Gaussian filter and create one object of this type using the New () method.
+The following lines instantiate the Gaussian filter and create one object of this type using the New() method.